mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 !!! warning

     This version contains a breaking update for on-premise installations.
 We are working on the updating process of on-premise Console in order to optimize this release.
-You can contact your Mia Platform referent to know more about simplified release modalities.
+In the meantime, you can contact your Mia Platform referent to know more about simplified release modalities.

 In order to update on-premise Console, to use these features, you have to update: